 Step 3: Decision, Contract & Fulfillment

-• If the request is approved, ASCO sends the applicant a draft Data Use Agreement and estimated fulfillment cost
+• If the request is approved, ASCO will send the applicant a draft Data Use Agreement and estimated fulfillment cost

-• ASCO provides the applicant with requested information once the Data Use Agreement is signed and payment is received
+• ASCO will provide the applicant with the requested information once the Data Use Agreement is signed and payment is received

 Interested parties should email any questions.
-All data requests must be made through the CENTRA application process and are subject to review.
+All data requests must be made through the above-described CENTRA application.
 ASCO will make reasonable efforts to evaluate all compliant requests and retains sole discretion regarding whether or not to fulfill requests.